jasonbayton/rhino_content/support/m10p-delayed-boot.md

 - M10p
 ---

-Your Rhino M10p is designed to run on a permanent power source and therefore does _not_ have a battery.
+Your RHINO M10p is designed to run on a permanent power source and therefore does _not_ have a battery.
 To prevent potential issues with the OS when power is lost, including corruption, data loss, or memory issues, the M10p leverages an intelligent power-down system in the event of mains power loss.

 In order for this to function, it charges up when the unit is plugged in.
 This can incur a delay when powering on after periods of the unit being unplugged or completely switched off as it takes a short time to initially charge.